jabarszcz/intro_to_fp/PITCHME.md

 ---
 ### Currying

-- Currying allows for a nicer, uncluttered syntax
-- We work with functions taking only one argument
+- In Haskell, we generally work with unary functions
-- For multiple args, we return a function that consumes the next argument
+- In order to handle multiple arguments, we return a function that consumes the next argument
-- Currying is used in Haskell but not in Erlang
+- Currying allows for a nicer, uncluttered code, and eases composition

 +++
 #### Currying : A Haskell Example